| |

 - A one-month notice is required should student wish to discontinue lessons.

 - Students are required to buy books and other materials.
-I will buy the materials as a service to the student, but I expect to be reimbursed for all materials.

 - No food, gum, or drinks allowed during lessons.